kyle-compute/StartupBot/README.md

 The more technically challenging a task, the higher your rank will jump when you complete it (with proof, no larps allowed here...)

 ## Core Concept

-Building alone sucks, many statup accelerators are performative.
+Building alone sucks, many startup accelerators are performative.
 This provides a unified ecosystem without needing to deal with annoying narratives.

 ## Weekly Sprint Cycle